BY ALISON KENNER, PhD

 What I puzzle through in chapter four of Breathtaking is the relationship that emerging apps have to existing healthcare infrastructure.
 More specifically, I ask how these apps are situated in a system that does not always give patients enough information, where medication is prohibitively expensive, and care needs to be a continued conversation beyond a fifteen-minute clinical appointment.
 Does existing healthcare infrastructure have the ability to care for emerging asthma care apps?
 If not, what would it take to make it so?
 To ensure that apps with our health data do not just disappear on us; that we understand relationships between healthcare organizations and how they use our data; that apps are offered to us with robust explanations of how they can support and enhance our existing care practices?

 Healthcare apps have great potential to fill existing gaps in infrastructure, but they cannot be expected to fix a broken system.

-Breathtaking: Asthma Care in a Time of Climate Change.
+Alison Kenner is author of Breathtaking: Asthma Care in a Time of Climate Change.
 Kenner is assistant professor in the department of politics and the Center for Science, Technology, and Society at Drexel University.